-Company Performance.
-There are numerous ways to measure corporate performance, and key metrics may vary considerably from industry to industry and from company to company depending on the particular business strategy at any given time.
+strategy at any given time.
 Investors expect that incentive plan metrics will stem from that strategy and be designed to motivate the behavior and executive decisions that will lead to its successful execution.

-However, one key measure for investors in the context of a long-term pay-for-performance evaluation is total shareholder return (TSR).
-ISS does not advocate that companies utilize TSR (or any particular metric) as an incentive plan metric.
-On the contrary, shareholders may prefer that incentive awards be tied to the company's short- and long-term business goals.
+A key measure for investors in the context of a long-term pay-for-performance evaluation is total shareholder return (TSR).
 If the business strategy is sound and well-executed, the expectation is that it will create value for shareowners over time, as reflected in long-term total shareholder returns.
 For this reason, TSR, which is objective, transparent, and readily comparable across companies, is the primary metric ISS utilizes in evaluating quantitative pay and performance alignment.

 Investors have indicated to ISS that TSR should be the primary performance consideration in the pay-for-performance context.
 However, investors have also indicated that it is appropriate to supplement TSR with other financial metrics to assess long-term performance.
-Accordingly, in addition to TSR, ISS' quantitative screen also analyzes long-term financial performance across key metrics as part of the Financial Performance Assessment (FPA).
-The FPA utilizes four long-term Economic Value Added (EVA) metrics - EVA Margin, EVA Spread, EVA Momentum vs. Sales, and EVA Momentum vs. Capital.
-Taken together, these metrics are used to complement the TSR metric used in the other pay-for-performance measures.
-The selection of these metrics should not be interpreted as ISS' suggestion that EVA metrics or other particular metrics should be used to form a company's compensation program.
-Rather, these metrics serve as a guide for ISS to assess long-term alignment between pay and a broader view of key financial performance.
+Accordingly, in addition to TSR, ISS' quantitative screen also analyzes long-term financial performance as part of the Financial Performance Assessment (FPA).
+The FPA utilizes four long-term Economic Value Added (EVA) metrics: EVA Margin, EVA Spread, EVA Momentum vs. Sales, and EVA Momentum vs. Capital.
+The use of TSR and EVA is not ISS' suggestion that those metrics should be used to form a company's compensation program (and ISS does not advocate that companies utilize any particular metric in the compensation program).
+Rather, these metrics serve as a guide for ISS to assess long-term alignment between pay and a broader view of performance.
 Nevertheless, TSR will remain the most impactful performance measure for the purposes of the pay-for-performance quantitative screen.